 The Rule includes several changes from the original proposal.
 The changes were made based on input from the industry.

-- The timing of the new third Same Day ACH processing window has been shifted a half-hour earlier to minimize the impact to financial institutions’ end-of-day operations and the re-opening of the next banking day
+- The timing of the new third Same Day ACH processing window was shifted a half-hour earlier to minimize the impact to financial institutions’ end-of-day operations and the re-opening of the next banking day

 - Some financial institutions responded to the RFC stating that 2 hours are needed between the close of a banking day, and the re-opening of the next banking day at 9:00 p.m.
 ET (6:00 p.m.
 PT) when Fedwire re-opens